sigrunixia/sigrunixia.github.io/docs/Fantasy_Statblocks/02_Basics_of_Statblocks/00-01-Using-Statblocks-Index.md

 # Using Fantasy Statblocks

-The majority of your interactions with Fantasy Statblocks will start and end with this piece of code block language:
+The majority of your interactions with Fantasy Statblocks will start and end with this piece of code block language.

 ````yaml
 ```statblock